Will Gain on Sale of Home in Revocable Trust be Short-Term or Long-Term?

 Question:

-I enjoyed your book very much, and last October 2020, I set up a revocable trust and transferred a 2nd vacation home located in Massachusetts into the trust.
+Last October, I set up a revocable trust and transferred a vacation home located in Massachusetts into it.
 However, I recently received an unsolicited offer to purchase the property that would result in a substantial capital gain liability.
 Would the capital gain be considered short-term due to the transfer to the trust in October, or would it still be considered long-term since I have owned the property since 1999?

 Response: